sh05/terraform-provider-multipass/examples/README.md

-# Terraform Provider Multipass Examples
+# OpenTofu Provider Multipass Examples

-This directory contains comprehensive examples demonstrating how to use the Multipass Terraform provider.
+This directory contains comprehensive examples demonstrating how to use the Multipass OpenTofu provider.

 ## Directory Structure